 Help the University in our commitment to embrace sustainability while reducing your impact on the environment.
 Join a carpool!
 A qualifying carpool is two people or more sharing a ride and reaping the benefits of minimizing traffic congestion, being green, and saving on the cost of parking permits.
 Learn more about our free on-line carpool matching program sponsored by Zimride here.

 Carpooling is one of the many features of the UR Connections program to encourage alternative transportation.
 You can find out more about other UR Connections activities here.

 Vehicle Assistance Program (V.A.P.)

 Need directions?
 Have a flat tire?
 Car won’t start?
 Transportation and Parking Management is here to help!

 In the event any of these unfortunate situations occur while you’re parked on University property, call (585) 275-4524 and we’ll come to you.
-All V.A.P. services are free of charge and available from 7:30am. to midnight, Monday through Friday.
+All V.A.P. services are free of charge and available 24 hours/day, Monday through Friday.
 We’ll get to you in 30 minutes or less.
 (Services are not available on weekends or University holidays; please contact Public Safety during weekends or holidays at 585-275-3333.)